richeyward/richeyward.github.io/content/posts/digitron/turing-complete/02-arithmetic/index.md

 ## Delayed Lines

 This introduces the `Delay Line` module which we encountered in MHRD.
 It takes in a value, and one tick later outputs that value.
 This challenge wants a delay of two ticks, so just add two delay lines.
-This unlocks the `Delay Line` component.
+This unlocks the `Delay Line` module.

 ![Delayed Lines](06-delayed_lines.png)